mvdwetering/ynca/docs/PRACTICALITIES.md

 ### MAIN:HDMIOUT

-This seems to be how older receivers work like RX-A810.
+This seems to be how older receivers work like RX-A810 or RX-V671

-MAIN:HDMIOUT is an enum which can have values Off, OUT1, OUT2 and OUT1 + 2.
-I have only seen it for the MAIN zone, but in theory it could also apply to others
+MAIN:HDMIOUT is an enum which can have values depending on the amount of HDMI outputs.

+RX-V671 has 1 HDMI output and supports values Off and OUT RX-A810 has 2 HDMI outputs and supports values Off, OUT1, OUT2 and OUT1 + 2.

+I have only seen it for the MAIN zone, but in theory it might also apply to others?

 ### SYS:HDMIOUT#